Zazie dans le Métro: Production

 William Klein was a great admirer of Queneau's work and had been working on adapting his books when Louis Malle approached him about co-directing Zazie dans le Métro.
 Klein was skeptical about how that would work, but he agreed to meet with Malle.
 After discussing the project, both agreed that Klein could function as an art director, finding visuals that corresponded to the writing.

 Klein had never been close to the making of a commercial film before, and after the first day, he realized it was absurd that anyone could say they were co-directing a film, partly because all decisions on-set had to come from Malle.

 On the second day, Klein saw rushes for the first time when he viewed them with the rest of the crew.
 After seeing one particular scene shot four to six times, Klein thought the repetition looked interesting and suggested they use it in the film and repeat a bit of dialogue a few times.
 His idea was greeted with silence, and it was then that Klein realized that co-directing would be impossible.

 Nevertheless, Klein continued to work on the film, having already convinced them to use only two lenses, one of which was a telephoto lens and the other a wide angle lens.
 He even shot some sequences using a handheld camera that would ultimately appear in the film.

 Klein also suggested making large posters like big advertisements that used abstract letters, reflecting some of the made-up words in Queneau's book.
 All the indoor shooting was also dominated by the electric light advertising outside of the windows, an idea inspired by Klein's own film, Broadway by Light.

 When the film was completed, Klein would be credited as an "artistic consultant."

+While several characters refer to a building as Sainte-Chapelle, it is in fact Saint-Vincent-de-Paul.

 Reception

 The film received 854,495 admissions in France when released to cinemas.
 Bosley Crowther called it "an elaborate French exercise in cinematic Dadaism" and further stated, "The trouble (a gentle word for it!) with his picture simply is that there is no rhyme nor reason in it, no statement, no purpose and no point.
 It is strictly anarchism with a camera, crazy images created for the images' sake."
 Decades after its release, Jonathan Rosenbaum wrote that it was "arguably Louis Malle's best work ...
 A rather sharp, albeit soulless, film, packed with ideas and glitter and certainly worth a look."
 Richard Ayoade said that Zazie dans le Metro "isn't necessarily my favourite film, nor is it really 'in the canon' as a great piece of story construction.
 It's not even Louis Malle's best film.
 But I associate it with pure pleasure and joy.
 It was the first film I wanted to study and rewatch; it sparked my interest in film‑making."

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.